18F/handbook/pages/about-us/code-of-conduct.md

 TTS is committed to building a safe, harassment-free environment for everyone.

-This Code of Conduct summarizes federal anti-harassment law and General Services Administration policy.
+This Code of Conduct summarizes federal anti-harassment laws and General Services Administration policies.
 We intend the plain-language approach to foster respect.

 We expect everyone on the TTS team to exhibit these behaviors and abide by applicable federal laws and GSA policies.
 In addition, we expect everyone within